 After the Advance Base Camp, it is approximately three miles to the start of the mountain proper.
 A vague path leads through the easy moraine covered glaciers.
 At an elevation of 6,400 meters, Camp I will be fixed.
 If there is no snow, there is a steep path going up an interminable scree slope which progresses the higher you climb.
 The camp will be located on a broad snowfield at the foot of the ridge leading up to a Serac barrier which is the only real technical section of the route.

 At about 6,900 meters the ridge is blocked by a line of ice cliffs.
 Close inspection reveals many fixed ropes.
 We will fix a new rope in co-operation with any other trips that may be on the mountain with us.
 Normally we have one rope for ascent and another for a descent on this pitch, which is about 40 meters high.
 This is the hardest part of the mountain but is not a difficult jammer.
 Above the Serac, we climb out onto a plateau cut by huge crevasses.
 Wending our way between them we place Camp II at about 7,100 meters elevation

-Leaving Camp II we climb more easily through broad snow slopes to Camp III, at an elevation of 7,500 metres.
+Leaving Camp II we climb more easily through broad snow slopes to Camp III, at an elevation of 7,500 meters.
 This will be the highest camp.
 We make the attempts for the SUMMIT from here.
-On the Summit day it involves with an early start.
+On the Summit day, it involves with an early start.
 Depending on weather/snow conditions we may or may not encounter some easy scrambling as we make our way up and across the low angled West Face.